TL;DR

 If a gap is a dealbreaker I cannot reasonably bridge in my time budget, say so.

-For competitive roles: “Add a ‘storytelling angle’ — given my background, what story should I tell about why my path leads here?”
+For competitive roles, append: “Add a ‘storytelling angle’ — given my background, what story should I tell about why my path leads to this role?”

 How to check the output is usable